 When you include environment education in your elementary homeschool program, you have some wonderful opportunities to connect real-world experiences with scientific understanding.
 In the elementary years, children welcome experiences that allow them to explore nature and get messy, as well as those that allow them to ask questions and discover answers.
 With their sense of wonder and joy of discovery, kids eagerly learn about our world and its systems, making all kinds of connections between their knowledge and their experiences.
 As you explore together, your children learn first-hand how their actions and choices affect the environment we all depend on, and build foundations for a lifetime of habits that benefit self, community, and our shared world.

-As you plan your elementary homeschool program, here are seven reasons why including an environment education benefits the whole child:
+As you plan your elementary homeschool earth science curriculum, here are seven reasons why including an environment education benefits the whole child:

 Dr. Nicole Ardion, Stanford University Graduate School of Education and Woods Institute for the Environment

 1. Experiences in natural environments increase physical and mental health

 Studies have shown that experiences in green spaces improve focus, calmness, and clarity, and have positive effects on reducing stress and increasing creativity.
 Getting outside as part of an elementary homeschool environment education can be as simple as taking a break to enjoy a spring day in the backyard, or as involved as taking a full-blown camping trip with backpacks and canteens, or anything in between.
 It all works!
 Take your children into diverse natural settings and you create opportunities to be active, explore our world, and build healthy habits.